juliencarponcy/py0xcluster/README.md

 ## Satus:

 - Classes and methods functional to identify most active Pools and retrieve all the swaps / deposits / withdraws events of these pools.
-All data pre-processed and formmated to DataFrames.
+All data pre-processed and formated to DataFrames.

 ## Target objectives